Metro East Park and Recreation District

 MEPRD grants are awarded on a first-come, first-served basis to eligible applicants for eligible projects or events.
 Applications must be complete and meet all requirements.

-Application submittal dates and deadlines are program-specific.
+Applications for the FY 2027 Grant Cycle are accepted starting July 15, 2026, and will remain open through May 31, 2027.
 All MEPRD grant programs are processed and awarded on a first-come, first-served basis while funding lasts.

 Our website is updated regularly with the status of awarded and pending grant requests.
 This information is available on our Grant Program Overview page as well as on each specific program page.